kujosHeist/tle2czml/README.md

 # tle2czml

-Python package which takes a file of Two Line Element's (TLE's) and returns a czml file visualising their orbits.
+Python package which takes in Two Line Element's (TLE's) and returns a czml file visualising their orbits.

 ## Background
 CZML is a JSON format for describing a time-dynamic graphical scene, primarily for display in a web browser running <a href="https://cesiumjs.org/">Cesium</a>.